nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Undoes the previous command.<br>
 Format: `undo`

+> Only 1 consecutive `undo` command is allowed.
+Therefore, typing `undo` twice will only undo the previous command and not the one before.

 Examples:
 * `list`
 * `delete 1`
 * `undo` <br>
   Undoes your latest `delete` command

-> Only 1 consecutive `undo` command is allowed.
-Therefore, typing `undo` twice will only undo the previous command and not the one before.

 <br>
 #### Redoing an undo: `redo`
 Redoes the previous undo command.<br>
 Format: `redo`

+> Only 1 consecutive `redo` command after an `undo` command is allowed.

 Examples:
 * `list`